-The carrying amount of Visa QIWI Wallet includes intangible assets 183,076 with an indefinite useful life (Bank license is expected to be renewed indefinitely) recorded by the Group at the date of acquisition on September 24, 2010.
-Based on the analysis of Visa QIWI Wallet CGU's carrying value, including allocated goodwill and bank license, compared to its recoverable amount, the Group did not identify impairment of intangible assets with indefinite useful life as of December 31, 2013.
+The carrying amount of Visa QIWI Wallet includes intangible assets with an indefinite useful life (Bank license) recorded by the Group at the date of acquisition on September 24, 2010.
+Based on the analysis of Visa QIWI Wallet CGU's carrying value, including allocated goodwill and bank license, compared to its recoverable amount, the Group did not identify impairment of intangible assets with indefinite useful life as of December 31, 2012.